Submodular Reinforcement Learning: Experiments

-We consider two variants of \subPO: \subPOm and \subPOnm, corresponding to Markovian and non-Markovian policies, respectively. \subPOnm uses a stochastic policy that conditions an action on the history.
+\looseness -1 We consider two variants of \subPO: \subPOm and \subPOnm, corresponding to Markovian and non-Markovian policies, respectively. \subPOnm uses a stochastic policy that conditions an action on the history.
 We model the policy using a neural network that maps the history to a distribution over actions, whereas \subPOm maps the state to a distribution over actions.
 Disregarding sample complexity, we expect \subPOnm perform the best, since it can track the complete history.
 In our experiments, we always compare with \emph{modular \RL} (\mrl), a baseline that represents standard RL, where the additive reward for any state $s$ is $F(\{s\})$.
 In \mrl, we maximize the undiscounted sum of additive rewards, whereas, in contrast, \subPO maximizes marginal gains.
 The rest of the process remains the same, i.e., we use the same policy gradient method.
 We implemented all algorithms in Pytorch and will make the code and the videos public.
 We deploy Pytorch's automatic differentiation package to compute an unbiased gradient estimator.
 Experiment details and extended empirical analysis are in \cref{apx: experiments}.
-Below we explain our observations for each environment:
+Below we explain our observations for each environment: \looseness -1 \mypar{Informative path planning} We simulate a bio-diversity monitoring task, where we aim to cover areas with a high density of gorilla nests with a quadrotor in the Kagwene Gorilla Sanctuary (\cref{fig: gorilla-env}).
+The quadrotor at location $s$ covers a limited sensing region around it, $\Discat[s]$.
+The quadrotor starts in a random initial state and follows deterministic dynamics.
+It is equipped with five discrete actions representing directions.
+Let $\density:\Domain \to \R$ be the nest density obtained by fitting a smooth rate function \citep{mojmir-cox} over Gorilla nest counts \citep{gorilla-kagwene}.
+The objective function is given by $\Obj(\traj) = g(\bigcup_{s \in \traj} \Discat[s])$, where $g(V) = \sum_{v \in V} \density(v)$.
+As shown in \cref{fig: constant_H40}, we observe that \mrl repeatedly maximizes its modular reward and gets stuck at a high-density region, whereas \subPO achieves performance as good as \subPOnm while being more sample efficient.
+To generalize the analysis, we replace the nest density with randomly generated synthetic multimodal functions and observe a similar trend (\cref{apx: experiments}). \looseness -1 \mypar{Item collection} As shown in \cref{fig: steiner_covering}, the environment consists of a grid with a group of items $\mathcal{G} = \{\textit{banana, apple, strawberries, watermelon}\}$ located at $g_i\subseteq \V$, $i \in \mathcal{G}$.
+We consider stochastic dynamics such that with probability 0.9, the action we take is executed, and with probability 0.1, a random action is executed \textit{(up, down, left, right, stay)}.
+The agent has to find a policy that generates trajectories $\traj$, which picks $d_i$ items from group $g_i$, for each $i$.
+Formally, the submodular reward function can be defined as $F(\traj) = \sum\nolimits_{i \in \mathcal{G}} \min(|\traj \cap g_i|, d_i)$.
+We performed the experiment with 10 different randomly generated environments and 20 runs in each.
+In this environment, the agent must keep track of items collected so far to optimize for future items.
+Hence as shown in \cref{fig: steiner_plot}, \subPOnm based on non-Markovian policy achieves good performance, and \subPOm achieves a slightly lower but yet comparable performance just by maximizing marginal gains. \mypar{Bayesian D-experimental design} In this experiment, we seek to estimate an a-priori unknown function $f$.
+The function $f$ is assumed to be regular enough to be modelled using Gaussian Processes.
+Where should we sample $f$ to estimate it as well as possible?
+Formally, our goal is to optimize over trajectories $\traj$ that provide maximum mutual information between $f$ and the observations $y_{\traj} = f_{\traj} + \epsilon_{\traj}$ at the points $\traj$.
+The mutual information is given by $I(y_{\traj};f) = H(y_{\traj}) - H(y_{\traj}|f)$, representing the reduction in uncertainty of $f$ after knowing $y_{\traj}$, where $H(y_{\traj})$ is entropy.
+We define the monotonic submodular function $F(\traj) = I(y_{\traj};f)$.
+The gorilla nest density $f$ is an a-priori unknown function.
+We generate 10 different environments by assuming random initialization and perform 20 runs on each to compute statistical confidence.
+In \cref{fig: entropy_H40}, we observe a similar trend that \mrl gets stuck at a high uncertainty region and cannot effectively optimize the information gained by the entire trajectory, whereas \subPOm achieves performance as good as \subPOnm while being very sample efficient due to the smaller search space of the Markovian policy class.